Yoga Therapy: Enhance Your Wellness With Certified Yoga Therapists

 In other words, yoga therapy tends to be highly individualized.
 The wide variety of techniques involved allows practitioners to tailor each treatment plan to a client’s particular needs.
 There’s often an emphasis on self-empowerment, with participants learning techniques they can apply in their everyday lives.

-How is yoga therapy different from yoga classes?
+How is therapeutic yoga different from yoga classes?

 A typical yoga class seeks to give students broad, well-rounded instruction in various yogic techniques and principles.
 Some place more emphasis on physical exercise and fitness, others on gaining a sense of inner peace and spiritual fulfillment.
 Regardless, these classes tend to be aimed either at the general public or at dedicated yoga students interested in mastering the practice.